-2 Model
+2. Model

 There are three types of goods, labeled 1, 2, and 3, and a unit mass of infinitely lived individuals that specialize in consumption and production.
-There are three types of individuals, with equal proportions, indexed by the type of good they produce and like to consume: an individual of type i derives utility only from consuming good i, and produces only good $i + 1 \pmod{3}$ .
+There are three types of individuals, with equal proportions, indexed by the type of good they produce and like to consume: an individual of type i derives utility only from consuming good i, and produces only good $i + 1 \pmod{3}$.
 Goods are indivisible and storable, but individuals can only store one good (and hence one type of good) at a time.
-Storage is costless.
+Storage is costless.3

 Time is discrete with h being the length of time elapsed between periods.
 Each period, individuals search for trading partners.
-Search is successful with probability $\alpha(h)$ .
-When an individual finds a potential trading partner, the two may exchange goods.
+Search is successful with probability $\alpha(h)$.4 When an individual finds a potential trading partner, the two may exchange goods.
 If a type i individual is able to acquire and consume good i, she derives instantaneous utility u > 0.
 Immediately after consumption she produces a new unit of good i + 1.

 When two individuals meet, it will never be the case that each desires the good produced by the other.
 Even though there is never a double coincidence of wants, an individual may accept a good that she does not want to consume in order to exchange it later for the good she desires.
 In this way, the intermediate good acts as a medium of exchange.
+Specifically, individual i may use good i + 2 as commodity money.